 • top-ranking, near-thematic sites.

-The existence of such sites will disguise the true purpose of creating such a site and won’t allow you to say 100% that you’re the owner and created it to promote your main site.
+The existence of such sites will conceal the true purpose of creating such a site and will not allow anyone to say with 100% certainty that you are the owner who created it to promote your main site.
 Here are a few examples.

 • A casino in another country with similar games.